Andersen Corporation: Philanthropy

 The Bayport Foundation, the precursor to the Andersen Corporate Foundation, was established in 1941.
 The first check cut was a $100 gift to Carleton College in Northfield, Minn.
-As of April 2012, the foundation has donated more than $50 million to a wide range of nonprofit organizations that provide community, social and support services to improve people's lives and strengthen communities.
+As of April 2012, the foundation has donated more than $50 million to a wide range of nonprofit organizations.

 A Boy Scouts of America camp located on the St. Croix River and operated by Northern Star Council was named after former Andersen president Fred C. Andersen.